Palm Springs left completely cut off by Tropical Storm Hilary flooding: ‘We’re stuck’

 Dozens of cars are trapped in floodwaters across the city as well as in surrounding communities, according to ABC7.

-“There’s no way in or out of Palm Springs and that’s the case for the majority of the Coachella valley.
+“There’s no way in or out of Palm Springs and that’s the case for the majority of the Coachella Valley.
 We’re all stuck.
 Our major freeway, I-10, is also closed in both directions.
 This is a very extreme situation at the moment,” said Palm Springs Mayor Grace Garner on Monday.

-California Governor Gavin Newsom said Palm Springs on Sunday said the state had experienced “the most significant rainfall over a 60-minute period any time in the history of Palm Springs.”
+California Governor Gavin Newsom said on Sunday that the state had experienced “the most significant rainfall over a 60-minute period any time in the history of Palm Springs.”

 “That’s how quickly this system is moving.
-Take nothing for granted,” Mr Newsom told a news briefing in Los Angeles.
+Take nothing for granted,” Mr Newsom said in a news briefing in Los Angeles.

-The City of Palm Springs issued a warning via X, formerly known as Twitter, saying that 911 lines were down across the city.
-“Please call (760) 327-1441 for any police or fire related matter.
-Frontier Communications is working on the problem, but at this time there is no estimated time for repair.”
+The City of Palm Springs issued a warning via X, formerly known as Twitter, saying that 911 lines were down across the city: “Please call (760) 327-1441 for any police or fire related matter.”
 Residents can also text 911, the statement added.

+According to a spokesperson for Frontier Communications, Frontier customers can call 911 if they have a dial tone.
+These customers will need to provide the operator with their contact info, like their name and address.

 Both Governor Newsom and Nevada Governor Joe Lombardo have declared states of emergency.